Using VLM Reasoning to Constrain Task and Motion Planning: Experiments

 Because the robot's approach vector is restricted, any block obstructing the target along the direction of approach will result in a collision.
 Therefore, constraints must be generated to disallow pick and place actions if an approach corridor is not clear; this constraint is not encoded within the domain and can only be recovered by reasoning or refinement failure.

 Results for the Blocks domain are shown in \cref{fig:block_results}.
-Each method was evaluated on problem instances of up to 7 blocks, with 5 trials per number of blocks, for a total of 35 unique instances.
-Evaluation proceeded sequentially from 1-block to 7-block instances.
+Each method was evaluated on problem instances of up to 2-7 blocks, with 5 problems per number of blocks, for a total of 30 unique instances.
+Evaluation proceeded sequentially from 2-block to 7-block instances.
 Planning time is how long the task planner took to produce a successful high-level plan, and does not include motion planning time, which varied little between methods.
 Ref.
 Failures refers to the total number of times each method replanned due to a downward refinement failure.
-If for a particular problem instance, a method exceeded 40 refinement failures, the instance was deemed a failure.
-All numbers are averaged over 5 trials.
-To ensure fair comparison, only problem instances for which at least 3 out of 4 methods succeeded are included in the average. \method's VRM constraint generation pipeline is called a single time on an example scene extracted from the first single-block problem instance.
-Constraints persist over trials until a motion grounding failure occurs, at which point the constraint generation pipeline is re-run.
+If, for a particular problem, a method exceeded 100 refinement failures or a timeout of 600 seconds, the instance was deemed a failure.
+Metrics are averaged over up to all 5 problems at each number of goals.
+To ensure a fair comparison, only data points for which at least 3 methods succeeded were included in the average. \method's VRM constraint generation pipeline is called a single time on an example scene extracted from the first single-block problem instance.
+Constraints persist over trials until a motion grounding failure occurs, at which point the VRM's failure feedback mechanism updates the constraints.

-Our experiments show that on the Blocks domain, \method produces successful constraints on the initial call, before any planning occurs, which generalize to all subsequent trials over all block counts.
+Our experiments show that on the Blocks domain, \method produces successful constraints on the initial call, before any planning occurs, which generalize to all subsequent trials over all block counts. \method's feedback mechanism used re-prompt threshold $K=1$, such that any failure would immediately trigger a constraint update.
 In other words, \method does not encounter any downward refinement failures on the Blocks domain.
-It is also worth noting that the problem instance from which the constraints were inferred only had one block, yet \method was still able to produce constraints that generalized to several blocks.

-In contrast, the COAST-based baselines often encountered 5 or more refinement failures before finding a successful plan on instances with several blocks, resulting in longer total planning times.
-Interestingly, the VLM-only baseline performed very poorly, succeeding at less than half of all instances, with a 0\% success rate on instances with 5 or more blocks.
+In contrast, COAST-based baselines often encountered as many as 10 failures before finding a successful plan on many-block instances.
+Though COAST-based methods are faster on simpler problems, their planning times show an exponential upward trend as the number of blocks increases.